 - to inform you of our community work;

-- to provide you with information in relation to similar goods and services that may be of interest to you.
+- to provide you with information in relation to similar goods and services that may be of interest to you, where we have the appropriate permissions to do so.
 These could include local Christmas/memorial services, other community events that we may arrange or memorial masonry products;

 - to communicate with you and third-party contacts;

 - to administer our websites and help improve our products and services;

 - to send you client satisfaction surveys in order to receive feedback on the services we provide to you;